buildwithfavas/react-codeMalyalamNotes/my-first-app/README.md

 ## useContext()

 - To pass data to child component by bypassing intermediate childrens
+- there will be a (Provider, Consumer)
 - const val = useContext(give Context name here);
 - we can give default value for useContext(100); so that it can be taken in components where its parent is not wrapped with Context.provider Component.

+## useContext() in class component
+- wrap with <Context.Consumer> where it is used and return a function, place code inside function and argument will be the passed context value